Dinosaurs (TV series): Series finale

+The final episode of Dinosaurs produced and aired on ABC was intended as the series finale and depicts the irresponsible actions of the dinosaurs toward their environment, and the ensuing Ice Age which leads to their demise.

 Stuart Pankin, the voice of Earl, stated that the ending "was a simplistic and heartfelt social comment, yet it was very powerful" with "subtlety" being a defining aspect.

 The television series creators decided to make this finale as a way of ending the series as they knew the show could be canceled when they created season 4.
 Michael Jacobs stated that "We certainly wanted to make the episode to be educational to the audience", and as people knew dinosaurs were no longer alive, "The show would end by completing the metaphor and showing that extinction."
 Ted Harbert, president of ABC, expressed discomfort at the ending in a telephone call, but allowed it to go forward.

 Jacobs stated that correspondence from parents revealed that "They understood the creativity in the final episode, and they were sad at the predicament we presented in the story."
 Pankin stated that "Everybody was at first shocked, but I think it was more of a reaction to the show ending."
 Pankin stated that he did not remember a significant number of audience members being angry about the ending.
 In 2018, Jacobs stated that the episode would have trended on social media had it been released that year.

 Noel Murray of The A.V.
 Club stated that the episode "delivered as blunt an environmental message as any major network TV broadcast since The Lorax."
 Brian Galindo of BuzzFeed described it as being shocking for children.

 International screening

 In the United Kingdom, the show was screened on ITV in 1992 and in reruns from 1995 to 2002 on Disney Channel.
 In Canada, the show started airing reruns in 1992 on The Family Channel and aired them until the late 1990s; the show also aired on CHRO-TV in the early-to-mid 1990s.
 In Australia, the show started airing on the Seven Network from February 1992 through to 1995.
 In Ireland, in the mid-1990s, it was shown on a Sunday evening on RTÉ Two (known as network 2 back then).
 In 1994, it was shown in Italy on Rai 1.
 The show has also aired on TV3, then moved in 2003 to TV2 in New Zealand, KBC in Kenya and M-Net in South Africa.
-In Brazil the show started airing on Rede Globo in 1992, on SBT from 2003 to 2005, on Band from 2007 to 2011, and on Canal Viva in 2014.
+In Brazil the show started airing on Rede Globo from 1992 to 1999, on SBT from 2003 to 2005, on Band from 2007 to 2011, and on Canal Viva in 2014.
+In Mexico the show was aired on Canal 5.